-On 20 June 2023, the Complainant filed a Complaint with the Hong Kong Office of Asian Domain Name Dispute Resolution Centre ("ADNDRC"), pursuant to the Uniform Domain Name Dispute Resolution Policy ("Policy"), approved by the Internet Corporation for Assigned Names and Numbers ("ICANN") on 24 October 1999, the Rules for Uniform Domain Name Dispute Resolution Policy ("Rules"), approved by ICANN Board of Directors on 28 September 2013, and the ADNDRC Supplemental Rules for Uniform Domain Name Dispute Resolution Policy ("Supplemental Rules"), effective from 31 July 2015.
+On 25 August 2023, the Complainant filed a Complaint with the Hong Kong Office of Asian Domain Name Dispute Resolution Centre ("ADNDRC"), pursuant to the Uniform Domain Name Dispute Resolution Policy ("Policy"), approved by the Internet Corporation for Assigned Names and Numbers ("ICANN") on 24 October 1999, the Rules for Uniform Domain Name Dispute Resolution Policy ("Rules"), approved by ICANN Board of Directors on 28 September 2013, and the ADNDRC Supplemental Rules for Uniform Domain Name Dispute Resolution Policy ("Supplemental Rules"), effective from 31 July 2015.
 The Complainant chose to have a sole panelist to handle the dispute.

-On 20 June 2023, the ADNDRC transmitted by email to the Registrar the request for registrar verification in connection with the Disputed Domain Name.
-On 21 June 2023, the Registrar transmitted by email to the ADNDRC its verification response providing, among others, the WHOIS information for the registrant.
-On 26 June 2023, the ADNDRC notified the Complainant of the deficiencies in the Complaint.
-On 27 June 2023, the Complainant filed an amended Complaint.
-The ADNDRC formally notified the Respondent of the Complaint and the proceedings commenced on 27 June 2023.
-No administratively compliant Response has been filed by the Respondent by 17 July 2023.
+On 25 August 2023, the ADNDRC sent to the Complainant by email an acknowledgment of the receipt of the Complaint and transmitted by email to the Registrar the request for registrar verification in connection with the Disputed Domain Name.
+On the same day, the Registrar transmitted by email to the ADNDRC its verification response providing, among others, the WHOIS information for the registrant.

+On 11 September 2023, the ADNDRC notified the Complainant of the deficiencies in the Complaint.
+On 12 September 2023, the Complainant filed an amended Complaint.
+The ADNDRC formally notified the Respondent of the Complaint and the proceedings commenced on 13 September 2023.
+No administratively compliant Response has been filed by the Respondent.

-On 20 July 2023, the ADNDRC appointed Ivett Paulovics as sole Panelist in this matter.
+On 4 October 2023, the ADNDRC informed the Respondent of his default.
+On the same day, the ADNDRC appointed Ivett Paulovics as sole Panelist in this matter.
 The Panelist accepted the appointment and has submitted a statement to the ADNDRC that she is able to act independently and impartially between the parties.